jonaslalin/jonaslalin.github.io/_posts/2021-12-10-multi-layer-perceptrons-part-1.md

 * fully-connected layers, which means that each node in one layer connects to every node in the following layer, and
 * ways to introduce nonlinearity by means of activation functions.

-We start with the forward propagation, which involves computing predictions and the associated cost of these predictions.
+We start with forward propagation, which involves computing predictions and the associated cost of these predictions.

-## The Forward Propagation
+## Forward Propagation

 Settling on which notations to use is tricky since we only have so many letters in the Roman alphabet.
 As you browse the Internet, you will likely find derivations that have used different notations than the ones we are about to introduce.
 However, and fortunately, there is no right or wrong here; it is just a matter of taste.
 In particular, the notations used in this series take inspiration from Andrew Ng's [Standard notations for Deep Learning]({% link /assets/deep-learning-notation.pdf %}){: target="_blank" }.
 If you make a comparison, you will find that we only change a couple of the details.